Do you face growing level of inventory, especially when you move upwards in the supply chain?

-CONCEPT:The order that the manufacturer receives is often much larger than what the actual customer’s… Click To Tweet
+CONCEPT:The order that the manufacturer receives is often much larger than what the actual customer’s demand is at the point of sale.
+Click To Tweet

 This irregularity or variance in the size of the orders placed increases as we move up the supply chain, i.e. from the customer to the retailer to the distributor, and then the manufacturer.
 So, there is a downstream flow of physical goods and an upstream flow of demand information.

 Let’s take an example:

 So eventually, 40 units were produced against a demand of 9 units, and now the inventory will be pushed to the customer through offers & discounts and more investment will be made for the product’s marketing and advertising efforts.